-This profile is brought to you through a joint collaboration between Applied Worldwide and the Canadian Sociological Assocation’s Applied Sociology Research Cluster.
+This profile of Bruce Ravelli, PhD is brought to you through a partnership between Applied Worldwide and the Canadian Sociological Association’s Applied Sociology Research Cluster.
 Thank you to CSA and all those who made valuable contributions to the Profiles in Applied & Clinical Sociology series.

 Bruce Ravelli, PhD